 If the process cannot be improved, consider a different payment tool that would be easier for your renters to use.

 Transaction fees vary depending on the online payment service:

-Stripe requires a transaction fee of 2.9% + 30 cents per successful transaction.
+Stripe, for instance, requires a transaction fee of 2.9% + 30 cents per successful transaction.
 But at the same time, there’s no setup or monthly fees.
 This means neither you nor your tenant will be surprised by any hidden fees.

 Because it’s always better to have everything in one place, landlords may want to opt for a property management software system with an integrated payment system.
 TenantCloud offers TC Payments powered by Dwolla- a great online tool for digital payments.
 TC Payments requires no fees per transaction, but you’ll need to upgrade your account to the $9/mo Standard Plan.
 For security purposes, TC Payments requires its users to verify their accounts using either instant account verification or micro-deposit verification.

 Moving your rental business online and adopting digital payments can be a challenging task at first.
 But the whole world is undergoing major changes to survive the crisis, and taking a few measures that would save your property management business is just what the doctor ordered.